mohanraj1980/AZ500-Lab/Instructions/Labs/Module_2/LAB_07_Service Endpoints.md

 ### Task 8: Confirm access to storage account

 1. Once the myVmPrivate VM finishes creating, open the blade for the VM by selecting **Go to resource**.
-Select the **Connect** button, then select RDP"
+Select the **Connect** button, then select RDP.

-2. After selecting the **Connect** button and RDP, a Remote Desktop Protocol (.rdp) file is created and downloaded to your computer.
+2. After selecting the **Connect** button and RDP, select the Download RDP File button.
+A Remote Desktop Protocol (.rdp) file is created and downloaded to your computer.
 3. Open the downloaded rdp file.
 If prompted, select **Connect**.
 Enter the user name and password you specified when creating the VM.
 You may need to select **More choices**, then **Use a different account**, to specify the credentials you entered when you created the VM.
 4. Select **OK**.
 5. You may receive a certificate warning during the sign-in process.
 If you receive the warning, select **Yes** or **Continue** to proceed with the connection.
 6. On the *myVmPrivate* VM, map the Azure file share to drive Z using PowerShell.
 Before running the commands that follow, replace `<storage-account-key>` and `<storage-account-name>` with values you supplied and retrieved in the **Create a storage account** task.

     ```powershell
     $acctKey = ConvertTo-SecureString -String "<storage-account-key>" -AsPlainText -Force
     $credential = New-Object System.Management.Automation.PSCredential -ArgumentList "Azure\<storage-account-name>", $acctKey
     New-PSDrive -Name Z -PSProvider FileSystem -Root "\\<storage-account-name>.file.core.windows.net\my-file-share"  -Credential $credential
     ```

      The Azure file share successfully mapped to the Z drive.